peteroupc/html3dutil/tutorials/camera.md

 and _world_ matrices, are merely conventions, which exist for convenience in many 3D graphics libraries.

-When a commonly used graphics pipeline (outside of the 3D graphics library concerned) draws a triangle, line, or point, all it really expects is the location of that primitive's vertices in _clip space_.
+When a commonly used graphics pipeline (outside the 3D graphics library concerned) draws a triangle, line, or point, it expects the location of that primitive's vertices in _clip space_.
 A so-called _vertex shader_ communicates those locations to the graphics pipeline using the data accessible to it.
-Although the vertex shader can use projection, view, and world matrices to help the pipeline find a vertex's clip space coordinates, it doesn't have to, and can use a different paradigm for this purpose.
+Although the vertex shader can use projection, view, and world matrices to help the pipeline find a vertex's clip space coordinates, it doesn't have to.
 For example, the vertex shader can be passed vertex coordinates that are already in clip space and just output those coordinates without transforming them.